indraadi-baskara/indraadi-baskara/README.md

 ### Hello World 👋
 I am a fullstack software developer from Indonesia

-- 🔭 Working on creating Inventory Management for personal use
 - 🌱 Learning React and Nodejs in depth
 <br>